 Happy 450th birthday to St. Augustine, the oldest city in what is now the United States.
 Even if you can’t attend the week-long celebrations in September 2015, this historic city is fascinating and fun any time.

 My favorite spots on a recent visit were the Fountain of Youth, the Pirate & Treasure Museum, the beach (of course), and a tour of the Gilded Age grandeur of the former Hotel Ponce de Leon, now Flagler College.

-There is a week of special events, including free concerts, free museum admission and more, capped by the visit of the Spanish royalty for the re-enactment of the landing in 1565 by Spanish conquistadors on September 8th, by Spanish explorer Pedro Menendez de Aviles, whose tomb is at the Mission Hombre de Dios, near the spot where he landed, 55 years before the Puritans landed at Plymouth Rock.
+The week of special annivsary events includes free concerts, free museum admission and more, capped by the visit of the Spanish royalty for the re-enactment of the landing in 1565 by Spanish conquistadors on September 8th, by Spanish explorer Pedro Menendez de Aviles.
+His tomb is at the Mission Hombre de Dios, near the spot where he landed, 55 years before the Puritans landed at Plymouth Rock.